btramel/btramel/README.md

 - 💭 I kept searching.
 In July 2021, after a few months of learning and re-learning Flexbox and Grid, I decided to dedicate myself to web development.
 The decision was an easy one.
 Web development gave me reason to learn something new every day.
 It scratched the creative itch I hadn't scratched since college.
 And it challenged me to think practically about solutions to real-world problems.

-- 💻 Since then I have re-learned Flexbox and Grid (again), plumbed the depths of Javascript, scratched the surface of React, and toyed with a few CSS frameworks while following The Odin Project's open-source Full Stack Javascript curriculum.
+- 💻 Since then I have re-learned Flexbox and Grid, plumbed the depths of Javascript, scratched the surface of React, and toyed with a few CSS frameworks while following The Odin Project's open-source Full Stack Javascript curriculum.

 - 📱 I built run-of-the-mill apps like to-do lists, games, and weather UIs, but challenged myself to extend them -- learning about and implementing local storage, asynchronous code, responsive design, and more.
 I finished more daunting projects, like a React and Material UI web app that recommends attractions using Google Maps.
 And I'm ready for more.